ScUth/Maze-Project/DESCRIPTION.md

 - Bullet
   - Draw and update the bullet

-**3.3 Algorithms Involved**
+## Algorithms Involved
 The algorithms that I think it may use in this game are pathfinding(A star) and Origin Shift, where pathfinding(A star) is to find the shortest path to arrive at the player and the Origin Shift is to create the map.

 # Statistical Data (Prop Stats)